National and international networks

 Interstices: the Montréal-Jerusalem choreographic exchange project

 This three-year choreographic exchange project between Jerusalem and Montréal was initiated in 2015 by way of conversations between the two artist-curators, Elad Schechter, director of c.a.t.a.m.o.n Jerusalem and Dena Davida, then curator at Tangente.

 Tangente and c.a.t.a.m.o.n share mutual interests that foster cross-cultural artistic exchange and offer support to emerging and mid-career choreographers.
-Their work also helps create opportunities for advancing trust and understanding between countries and societies.
+Their work also helps create opportunities for advancing dialogue and understanding between countries and societies.